axonivy-market/portal/Documentation/PortalDeveloperGuide/source/installation/index.rst

 --------------

 .. important::
-   If you call any Portal API which is not mentioned in document.
-It could be changed or removed.
-Re-implement it in your own project.
+   If you call any Portal API which is not mentioned in the document.
+It could be changed or removed without inform.
+Don't forget to re-implement the concerning API in your own project.

    In order to migrate Portal, you need to migrate Axon.ivy, refer `Axon.ivy migration